loginom/admin-guide-l10n/data-en/licenses/grddiag.md

 ![](../images/guardant-diag-util.png)

-To retrieve the report, it is required to press the "Full Report" button; then HTML file with detailed description of all dongles installed in the system and system configuration will be opened in the browser.
+To retrieve a report, it is required to press the "Full Report" button; then HTML file with a detailed description of all dongles installed in the system and system configuration will be opened in the browser.

 ![](../images/guardant-diag-report.png)

-To transfer the report to the help desk, it is required to save it in html or txt format and send it by the following e-mail: [e-mail](mailto:support@loginom.ru).
+To transfer a report to the help desk, it is required to save it in html or txt format and send it by the following e-mail: [e-mail](mailto:support@loginom.ru).